Houston Vehicle Defect Attorneys

 Failure of an airbag to deploy in a crash can be a result of several different types of product defects:

 In order to form a case for a defective airbag claim, you'll need to prove that the airbag should have deployed in the crash but did not because of a manufacturing defect.
 In turn, you'll need to prove that because the airbag did not deploy, you suffered worse damages than you would have if the airbag had deployed properly.

 Dunk Law Firm Can Help – Just Call (713) 575-1991

-To learn more, use an online contact form and we will get back to you as soon as we can.
+To learn more, use an online contact form and our vehicle defect lawyers in Houston will get back to you as soon as we can.